What is social media’s impact on publishing?

 Get our social media and digital publishing updates straight to your inbox

-Immediate Updates for Users
+Immediate updates for users

-User Engagement & Feedback
+User engagement & feedback

 It is easier to publish content and distribute it instantly, but user engagement now plays a massive role in publishing.
 Publishers get immediate feedback on how readers feel about their work.
-A great article will get likes, comments, and shares which further amplifies the distribution of the article.
+A great article will get likes, comments, and shares, which further amplifies the distribution of the article.
 Simple clicks provide real-time feedback to writers that the article is getting seen and that they want more of it.

-Even better, readers can provide immediate feedback on how they felt about a piece of content and let their friends and family know.
+Even better, readers can provide immediate feedback on how they feel about a piece of content and let their friends and family know.
 While clicking is easy, the real gold comes from comments and shares.
 Engaged readers can ask questions and interact with other readers and the author.
 Sincere comments and questions provide an immediate feedback loop to help improve writing and publishing in a way that readers want to consume and will keep them coming back for more.

 Social publishing plays a vital role in the profession of publishing and the lives of readers.
 Getting content out timely and knowing it will reach eyeballs fast is invaluable, especially when you think about how impossible that was just a decade ago.